Cray-HPE/craycli/Integration.md

 For all intents and purposes, `cray.argument` and `cray.option` acts just like [`click.argument`](https://click.palletsprojects.com/en/7.x/arguments/) and [`click.option`](https://click.palletsprojects.com/en/7.x/options/), with one caveat.
-All options within the cray cli can have a default value defined within a configuration file.
+All options within the Cray CLI can have a default value defined within a configuration file.
 When you add an option to a command, the framework will first attempt to find a default value from the configuration file before using the options `default` variable.
-This is why it is so important to only use parameters on `cray.commands`, as configuration files are not loaded until just before the command is called.
+This is why it is so important to only use parameters on `cray.commands`, because configuration files are not loaded until just before the command is called.
 Note: default values are only used if the option is not provided in the command.